Cryptocurrency Mining Regulations: Is Bitcoin Mining Legal?

-- Energy on the grid is now too expensive to make mining profitable
+- The energy on the grid is now too expensive to make mining profitable

-- Energy on the grid results in too many carbon emissions, and Bitcoin’s footprint is unsustainable
+- The energy on the grid results in too many carbon emissions, and Bitcoin’s footprint is unsustainable

-- Energy on the grid does not have the infrastructure to support the energy demands of cryptocurrency mining
+- The energy on the grid does not have the infrastructure to support the energy demands of cryptocurrency mining

 - The energy requirements of the blockchain will only grow, and renewable energy sources are the only long-term solution